labgrid-project/labgrid/doc/configuration.rst

 PDUDaemonDriver
 ~~~~~~~~~~~~~~~
-A PDUDaemonDriver controls a `PDUDaemonPort`, allowing control of the target
+A :any:`PDUDaemonDriver` controls a `PDUDaemonPort`_, allowing control of the
-power state without user interaction.
+target power state without user interaction.

 .. note::
   PDUDaemon processes commands in the background, so the actual state change